microbiome/OMA/11_taxonomic_information.md

 a capital first letter.
 * the columns must be given in the order shown above
 * column can be omited, but the order must remain

+In this chapter, we will refer to co-abundant groups as CAGs, which are clusters of taxa that co-vary across samples.

 ## Assigning taxonomic information.